ga4gh/data-repository-service-schemas/README.md

 The [Global Alliance for Genomics and Health](http://genomicsandhealth.org/) is an international coalition, formed to enable the sharing of genomic and clinical data.
-This collaborative consortium takes place primarily via github and public meetings.
+This collaborative consortium takes place primarily via GitHub and public meetings.
 Join the issues today to help us make a cloud agnostic Data Object Service!

 Cloud Workstream